-- Current age, condition, and the normal life-expectancy of the equipment or components.
+- Current age, condition and the normal life expectancy of the equipment or components.
 A boiler might have a 15-year life expectancy; an asphalt-shingled roof, 20 years; and drive belts maybe 3 years. - Maintenance activities normally required to help ensure equipment or components will meet or exceed their potential life expectancy.
 This information is generally available from manufacturers.
 Vehicle manufacturers provide detailed service requirements based on mileage or time in service. - Effects that weather and other factors will have on maintenance schedules.

-Maintenance personnel must work within safety guidelines by wearing applicable personal protective equipment (goggles, gloves, dust mask, safety harnesses, etc.).
-If the appropriate equipment is not available or personnel are not trained and competent in the work to be performed, hire a certified, licensed technician to perform the required maintenance.
+Maintenance personnel must work within safety guidelines by wearing applicable personal protective equipment (goggles, gloves, dust mask, safety harnesses and others).
+If the appropriate equipment is not available or personnel are not trained and competent in the work to be performed, such maintenance should be contracted out to certified, licensed personnel.